zduymz/hpa-operator/README.md

 ```

 ### How it work
-Simply checking Deployment periodically by using Deployment Informer and Lister.
+Simply checking Deployment by using Deployment Informer and Lister.
 If deployment has the valid annotations, it will create or update HPA with the same name as Deployment Name.
 When Deployment is deleted, it also deleted either.
 HPA Templates were stored in ConfigMap that was mounted to `hpa-operator` as volume at `/template`
 ### Installing